-2.2 Sexual Harassment is behaviour of a sexual nature by a person who knows or ought reasonably to know that the behaviour is unwanted or unwelcome; and a. which interferes with another person's participation in an institution-related activity;
+- 2.2 Sexual Harassment is behaviour of a sexual nature by a person who knows or ought reasonably to know that the behaviour is unwanted or unwelcome; and - a. which interferes with another person's participation in an institution-related activity; or - b. leads to or implies employment or academically-related consequences for the person harassed;